AliChoukatli/CyberShield-Enterprise/02_AD_Integration_User_Management/Documentation/05_RDP_GPO.md

-# 🔴 Configuring RDP Access Control via Group Policy
+# 🖥️ 02.4 – RDP Access Control via Group Policy

+## 🎯 Objective

+Restrict RDP access on domain-joined machines (e.g., `LTP-EMP01`) to a designated security group (`RDP-Users`) using Group Policy.
+This ensures only authorized personnel can remotely access workstations, reducing the attack surface and enforcing security boundaries.

-### 📝 Introduction
+## 📝 Introduction

-This section guides you through configuring **Remote Desktop Protocol (RDP)** permissions to securely restrict RDP access on a VM (`LTP-EMP01`) to authorized users only.
-By creating a dedicated security group (`RDP-Users`) and linking it via Group Policy, you enforce granular control over who can remotely connect to critical machines.

-This practice enhances security by limiting RDP access, which is often a common attack vector, to a carefully controlled set of users.
+Remote Desktop Protocol (RDP) is a powerful but high-risk feature if left open to all users.
+Improper configuration can expose endpoints to credential brute-force attacks and lateral movement within a network.

+This section walks through the process of:
+- Creating a dedicated `RDP-Users` Active Directory security group.
+- Assigning remote logon rights through Group Policy.
+- Applying the policy to restrict access on a specific machine (`LTP-EMP01`).
+- Validating enforcement through testing and local policy inspection.

+This is a best practice in hardening domain-joined endpoints in enterprise environments.

 ---

-### 🎯 Objective
-Ensure that selected users (e.g., `Sophia Martinez`) can securely connect via RDP to a VM (LTP-EMP01) by granting permissions only to an authorized group.

 ### 🛠️ Steps